zumasys/docs/guide/jbase/jBASE/Encryption/jBASE Encryption.md

 ## Key components

-**<u>System-wide encryption</u>**.
+**System-wide encryption**.
 Keys are stored, in encrypted form, in shared memory and apply to the entire system.

-**<u>New class libraries</u>**.
+**New class libraries**.
 The $file library will be extended and a new class $security will add application usable encryption and decryption routines as well as methods to read and update the security policy.

-**<u>jsecurity</u>**.
+**jsecurity**.
 A new command line utility which will allow the administrator to perform security policy operations.
 Must be run by root/administrator user.

-**<u>&lt;JBASERELEASE&gt;/config/jsecurity</u>**.
+**&lt;JBASERELEASE&gt;/config/jsecurity**.
 A new Security Policy File in the jBASE release which contains the security policy and all the passwords.
 This file will be encrypted with a key only known to the user.

 ## Basic Operation